Bayunova28/Virtual_Voice_Assistant/README.md

         audio_speak('Good afternoon!')
     elif hour >= 18 and hour < 24:
         audio_speak('Good evening!')
-    audio_speak('Nova at your service.
+    audio_speak('Nova is online.
 Please tell me how can i help you Sir!')
 ```

 ## Setting up to send the email